FAQs for testing

 4. How is a Lateral Flow device different to a PCR test?

-PCR (Polymerase Chain Reaction) testing (sometimes called a swab test) has been available now since summer last year to anyone who has symptoms of COVID-19.
-There are is a drive through site at Hempsted Meadows, Gloucester and mobile sites move around other parts of the county.
+PCR (Polymerase Chain Reaction) testing (sometimes called a swab test) is available to anyone who has symptoms of COVID-19.

 The PCR test is the “gold standard” for testing but the results need to be processed in a laboratory and so it usually takes between 24 to 72 hours for someone in the community to get their test result back.
 This does not matter for people who have symptoms as they should be at home self-isolating while they wait for their test result.